 Bonnie and Tiny were found together as strays and would preferably like to find their new forever home together.
 They’re very attached and get along well with each other.
 At one point, Bonnie was chewing on a toy.
 Tiny came over, took the toy, and carried it to another part of the run.
 A few minutes later, Bonnie went over to Tiny and took the toy back.
 They were even chewing on it simultaneously at one point.
 There were no disagreements.

 Bonnie (the blue-gray one) was the first to come over to me.
 When I knelt down on the ground, she came trotting over and put her cute little front paws on my legs.
 After getting the sniff of approval, I was the recipient of some doggy kisses.
 Bonnie was always eager to come back to me for more attention.

 Tiny (the tan-white one) was a little more stand-offish at first, but when I sat down on the ground she eventually made her way over to my lap and gave me some doggy kisses herself.
 Tiny seemed like the more independent and adventurous one, because she always led the way when it came to sniffing and exploring around.
 If you’re looking for two bundles of fun and cuteness to add to your family, come in soon to meet Bonnie and Tiny!

 Maggie absolutely loves going for walks.
 You might be surprised, considering she has short legs and is a little on the chunky side, but she moves at a quick clip!
 Maggie likes walking so much that she was all set to go for a second lap around the trail.
-Maggie isn’t a fan of cats or other dogs, so she would do best as the only pet in her future home.
-If you’re a one-pet kind of family, come in soon to say hello to Maggie!
+Maggie isn’t a fan of cats, but she gets along with other dogs and attends play group almost every day.
+Come in soon to say hello to Maggie!